glpi-project/docdev/source/devapi/database/dbiterator.rst

    $DB->request(['SELECT' => ['bar', 'SUM' => 'amount AS total'], 'FROM' => 'glpi_computers', 'GROUPBY' => 'amount']);
    // => SELECT `bar`, SUM(`amount`) AS `total` FROM `glpi_computers` GROUP BY `amount`

-Alternatively, you can use the output from ``QueryFunction`` methods as described in the related section below.

 .. _sub_queries:

 Sub queries